nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-product-messages.md

 #### Product Details Page

-The Product Details Page displays information about an individual product, such as the image, title, currency and price, description, and url.
+The Product Details Page displays information about an individual product, such as the image, title, currency and price, description, and URL.
 There are also controls to add an item to the Cart and adjust the quantity, to view the Cart, and to send a Message to the business.

 ![Screenshot of the product details page]()